 “Yes – are you visiting?” (said in a ‘charming-organist-of-church-not-wanting-to-offend-anyone’ kind of way).

 “Well yes.
-It’s Bach’s G minor Fugue – a magnificent piece and needs a lot of pract..”
+It’s Bach’s G minor Fugue – a magnificent piece, but very tricky and needs a lot of pract..”

 “Oh really, and where’s that?” (feigning interest and keeping calm)

 “St Bunion’s in Whiplash.
 We’ve got a 1850 Father Willis, untouched – 3 manual.
 The organist is a very young man, Peter Overly-Brill.
 Have you heard of him?… No?.. … Well,… now HE’s very talented.
 Do you know, he got his FRCO when he was just 12?
 Blindfolded, won all the prizes.
 He can play that “Staccato” piece by Vee Door from memory, with his eyes shut….
 He practices all the time…. night and day….”

 “Gosh – how lucky for you, and him.
 It is difficult finding the time to practice, This is my monthly half-hour slot.
 So, it’s been really interesting talking to you, and I’d love to carry on listening to you, but I really must…”